 Online advertising can leave small business owners wide-eyed at the opportunity to reach a very large and specific audience for little cost.
 However, many are soon left disappointed when those ads don’t turn into sales or new customers.
-Finding out how to properly pick your target audience and retarget them can lead to an effective strategy that offers reliable results.
+Finding out how to properly pick your target audience and then retargeting to improve digital ads can lead to an effective strategy that offers reliable results.
 To do this, you will need to really do your research to find out who your ideal customer is and what messages you need to reach them with through retargeting to sell your product or service.

 By identifying your target audience through data-based research and tracking those who have already shown interest in your business, you can give yourself a head start in narrowing down your audience to find those most likely to make a purchase.
 Research gathered by marketing assistance company Wishpond shows that the average click-through rate for a display ad is only 0.07%, but website visitors who are retargeted are 10 times more likely to click your ad and 70% more likely to make a purchase.
 The chances to convert a prospect into a customer increase by 147% when retargeting is paired with accurate market research.